Ultra provides a new, modern course view with a cleaner, streamlined, more accessible, and intuitive interface with easy-to-use workflows.

 When should I convert my course to Ultra?

 The sooner the better!
 Remember that teaching your course and converting your course are two separate things.
 You are unable to convert a course that you are currently teaching, so don’t worry- you cannot affect the course you are currently teaching.
 You WILL be able to convert your course using the Course Conversion Kit which is not a “live” course.
 After you convert your course, you will be able to copy that converted course moving forward.
 CTE recommends converting at least one course before the end of the Fall 2022 semester.
 Ultra support team members are there to assist you.
-Register for the Course Conversion Workshop via the CTE registration site or click HERE to set up appointments with us.
+Click HERE to book an appointment with the Ultra support team member to get help with the conversion process.

 If I choose a course I am currently teaching to convert, would it affect my current course?

 No. The course provided in the “course conversion kit” is the course that will be converted to Ultra--not the actual course you are teaching.
 You are unable to convert a course that you are currently teaching this semester.

 Yes.
 Removing old links, saving videos, items that haven’t been used for some time, etc. will ease the conversion process for you.
 For the complete list of tasks you can review and complete beforehand, please follow the Pre-Conversion Checklist.